Create a Website Account - Manage notification subscriptions, save form progress and more.

 The Assessor's office is open Monday thru Friday 8:30 am - 4:30 pm

 You must cancel your license plates online or in person at a nearby DMV office.
 You will receive a receipt for your plate return.
-Please submit that receipt with either a bill of sale, transfer of title, or trade in certificate.
-If you have any questions, please contact Lawrence Patterson directly at 203-891-4724.
+Please submit that receipt called the Plate Disposition Receipt.
+Here is an Example of a Receipt

 Motor Vehicle Adjustments: